James Prendergast Library: Art Collection

 Since the opening of the library in 1891, an art gallery has been maintained.
 In her will, Mary Prendergast directed her executors to purchase paintings, for which she left $25,000, after her death in 1889.
-Much of the current collection consist of the original paintings with additions bequeathed to the library over the years.
+Much of the collection consisted of the original paintings with additions bequeathed to the library over the years.

 The first pieces of art consisted of 32 oil paintings, most purchased from the J.J.
 Gillespie Company Fine Art Galleries in Pittsburgh, PA, and most by European artists (Dutch, Spanish, Italian, Belgian, and French).
-The next pieces of art to be added to the collection were also from the Prendergasts: paintings from their personal collection consisting of landscapes of their property and family portraits.
+The next pieces of art to be added to the collection were also from the Prendergast's paintings from their personal collection consisting of landscapes of their property and family portraits.
 In 1960 the collection expanded by nine paintings via a donation by Elizabeth Gillmer Packard of Lakewood, NY.
 All of these pieces were by American painters.

-Other pieces have been donated by community members and organizations throughout the course of the library’s history.
+In 2014, the Library board of trustees began discussing the long-term plan for the art collection, noting that the Library was not able to afford proper care of the artwork.
+In July, 2015 Sotheby's appraised the artwork and were approved to conduct the auction the following month.
+After public pushback, the Library board reached an agreement to suspend the sale of the artwork for at least one year while options for keeping the artwork local were sought.
+In May, 2017, the Library board reached an agreement with New York Attorney General's office stipulating that the Library could sell the artwork, but that the sale must be conducted through "...auction houses of sufficient size and character to market said paintings."
+This effectively ended any attempt at keeping the artwork local.
+Over the course of the following two years, the Library was able to sell 44 paintings for nearly $1,000,000.
+The proceeds were placed in the Library's endowment fund.
+The pieces of artwork still held by the Library are all directly connected to the Prendergast family.